timofeysie/heroes2/README.md

 error: failed to push some refs to 'https://git.heroku.com/myra-the-ferryboat.git'
 ```

-This is the same error the the angular2-webpack-starter had.
+This is the same error the angular2-webpack-starter had.

 Some fixes call for removing the postinstall in the package.json file:
 ```